sjparkinson/uncomplicated.systems/_posts/2018-06-05-docker-0110-dockerfiles-and-volumes.md

 Each of these is what we call a layer.
 The final image then is just a combination of layers.

-What's a layer though?
+What is a layer though?
 Consider it a snapshot of the containers filesystem after running the directive, it is also read-only.

 An image is made up of several of these read-only layers, with one final read-write layer made available on top of it all.

 This helps to avoid duplication.
 Two diffrent images can share layers.

-For example, if we have two images that both use `FROM ubuntu` then actually we only need to download and store one copy of that layer locally.
+For example, if we have two images that both use `FROM ubuntu` we only need to download and store one copy of that layer.

-You can find a super deep dive into this topic at <https://medium.com/@jessgreb01/digging-into-docker-layers-c22f948ed612>.
+You can find a deeper dive into this topic at <https://medium.com/@jessgreb01/digging-into-docker-layers-c22f948ed612>.

 ## Time to Make Something!